 The information below outlines some of the benefits of cold forging and why it is so widely used.
 Chapter three is a comparison of cold forging to hot forging and the advantages of each.

-Cold forging is low cost due to 3 factors – preprocessing, temperature, and finishing.
-In other methods of metal shaping, the workpiece has to undergo some form of preprocessing such as being heated.
+Cold forging doesn’t necessitate expensive heating equipment and tooling or costly secondary processing.
+When compared to machining, there is a 70% savings of material.
 Furnaces, kilns, or electricity are normally used to raise the temperature of a metal above its austenite stage in other metal processing operations.
-They are expensive to maintain, produce pollutants, and time consuming.
+They are expensive to maintain, produce pollutants, and are time consuming.

 In cold forging, once a workpiece is processed, it is complete and requires minimal finishing saving on the cost of labor, which is the major cost savings of the cold forging process.

 Cold forging is a simple process where the workpiece is placed directly in the forging machine to instantly produce a finished part.
 Modern producers use automation to load the workpiece and remove it from the press.
 As you can see in this diagram, the metal is fed into the machine, processed, and moved on.
 The amount of time between entering and finishing is less than a second.